Betfair review 2019 – Definitive Betfair betting exchange review

-Back in 1999, Betfair launched with quite a bang as they ran a coffin through the streets of London with the slogan ‘Death to the Bookmaker’ emblazoned on the side.
-The media loved it and in all honesty it was brilliant marketing from the start up.
+In 1999, Betfair launched with quite a bang as they ran a coffin through the streets of London with the slogan ‘Death to the Bookmaker’ emblazoned on the side.
+The media loved it and it was brilliant marketing from the team at Betfair.